MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-tracking.md

 The [Mixed Reality Toolkit](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_Main.html) provides basic examples for logging and loading eye tracking data and for how to visualize them.

 Other applications in this area may include:
--	Remote eye gaze visualization: Visualize what remote collaborators are looking at to, for example, ensure whether instructions are correctly understood and followed.
+-	**Remote eye gaze visualization:** Visualize what remote collaborators are looking at to, for example, ensure whether instructions are correctly understood and followed.
--	User research studies: Attention tracking can be used to explore the way novice vs. experts users visually analyze content or their hand-eye-coordination for complex tasks (e.g., for analysis of medical data or while operating machinery).
+-	**User research studies:** Attention tracking can be used to explore the way novice vs. experts users visually analyze content or their hand-eye-coordination for complex tasks (e.g., for analysis of medical data or while operating machinery).
--	Training simulations and Performance monitoring: Practice and optimize the execution of tasks by identifying bottlenecks more effectively in the execution flow.
+-	**Training simulations and Performance monitoring:** Practice and optimize the execution of tasks by identifying bottlenecks more effectively in the execution flow.
--	Design evaluations, advertisement and marketing research: Eye tracking is a common tool for market research to evaluate website and product designs.
+-	**Design evaluations, advertisement and marketing research:** Eye tracking is a common tool for market research to evaluate website and product designs.

 ### Additional use cases
 #### Gaming
 Ever wanted to have superpowers?
 Here's your chance!
-Levitate holograms by fixating on them.
-Shoot laser beams from your eyes when touching your temple.
+Levitate holograms by staring at them.
+Shoot laser beams from your eyes.
 Turn enemies into stone or freeze them!
-Have an x-ray vision.
+Use your x-ray vision to explore buildings.
 Your imagination is the limit!

 #### Expressive avatars
-Eye tracking aids in more expressive 3D avatar representations by animating the avatar's eyes live to indicate what the user is currently looking at.
+Eye tracking aids in more expressive 3D avatars by using live eye tracking date to animate the avatar's eyes to indicate what the user is currently looking at.
 It also adds more expressiveness by adding winks and blinks.

 #### Text entry
-Eye tracking allows for an interesting alternative for low-effort text entry especially when speech or hands are inconvenient to use.
+Eye tracking can be used as an interesting alternative for low-effort text entry especially when speech or hands are inconvenient to use.

 ## Eye Tracking API and Visual Angle